tdmeye19/DataViz_Final_Project/updates.md

 ## March 28 Beginning of Class

 Over the weekend I included conferences, and added the team value data set, which I have yet to put into a tab on the app.
 I had trouble figuring out how to have someone see the conference table only.

+## March 28 End of Class

+I am working on trying to have one input affect the values of the other input.
+I want the user to be able to select a conference, and then the next input is the clubs, but only from the conference they input.
+I tried adding another tab for values, but got stuck messing with the club/conference inputs.